glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 a cell that, when seen under a microscope, looks like a long oval.
 Some types of sarcomas, melanomas, and carcinomas have this type of cell.
 There are also normal cells of the body that are shaped like spindles.
 See also carcinoma, melanoma, sarcoma.

 also called helical CT.
-A special scanner that takes cross-sectional pictures around the body in a spiral or helix pattern.
+The most common type of CT (computed tomography) scan.
+The scanner moves around the body quickly in a spiral or helix pattern as it uses x-rays to create detailed cross-sectional pictures.
 See also computed tomography scan.

 organ of the immune system in the upper left side of the abdomen (belly) which stores blood, breaks down old blood cells, and helps form some white blood cells such as lymphocytes.
 See also immune system, lymphocyte.

 a study of mucus or phlegm cells under a microscope to see if they are normal.

 cancer that begins in the flat, non-glandular cells of the body, for example, the skin or the lining of some of the body’s organs.